 Croatia is a beautiful European country, and Zagreb, its capital, is a great city to visit.
-You’ll discover you’ll have numerous things to do in Zagreb – from the city centre to lovely coffee bars and impressive museums (including the Museum of Broken Relationships) and parks.
+You’ll discover you’ll have numerous things to do in Zagreb – from the city center to lovely coffee bars and impressive museums (including the Museum of Broken Relationships) and parks.
 Here is a local’s travel guide to Zagreb, Croatia, with top attractions in Zagreb, off the beaten path things to see, tips, and recommendations for where to stay and where to eat in the city.
 This travel guide to Zagreb is written by a local: Maja Martinez from Mexatia.
 Use this local’s travel guide to Zagreb to plan your trip there and don’t miss anything in the city!

 Zagreb, the capital of Croatia, is probably one of the most overlooked capitals of Europe.
 Located in the heart of Croatia and influenced by Austro-Hungarian Empire for decades, Zagreb is often called “little Vienna” because of its similar looks.